-WMDA charges an annual fee of 675 euros for unlimited access to the service.
+WMDA charges an annual fee for unlimited access to the service.
 Invoices are sent out in January.
 If you fail to pay within one month, your account will be closed.
 For organisations with more than five users, special arrangements can be made regarding fees.

-For this annual fee of 675 euros, you will also get access to the membership area of WMDA Share.
+For this annual fee, you will also get access to the membership area of WMDA Share.
 This means access to the electronic edition of the WMDA handbook, as well as to all (emergency) contact information from organisations listing donors and/or cord blood units.